bic-org-uk/bic-lcf/docs/LCF-RESTWebServiceSpecification.md

   -  to indicate whether the request is being made by the patron directly or by a third party.

-Renewal of a large number of loan items in a single request would place an arbitrarily large processing burden on the server, which would oblige the server to check and update the status of all the patron's loans before responding to the request, which could involve an unacceptable response-time.
+Renewal of a large number of loan items in a single request would place an arbitrarily large processing burden on the server, obliging the server to check and update the status of all the patron's loans before responding to the request, which could involve an unacceptable response-time.
 For this reason the ability to renew all items on loan is not supported.
 To renew all a patron's loans, the terminal client must retrieve a list of all the patron's loans and request renewal of each in turn.

 In a REST web service implementation it is not necessary to have a separate element or parameter to indicate whether it is the patron or a third party making the request, because this is already indicated by ensuring that the user making the request is authenticated in the request header.